zecarlos94/pvsio-web/src/client/app/widgets/car/tutorials_jsdoc/Arcade/Arcade.md

 trackGenerator.trackGeneratorWidget.generateTrackCurvesSlopes();
 ```

-> The API needed to create the desired track is (currently in development)
+> The API needed to create the desired track, based on trackLayout opt field provided, is
 ```
-trackGenerator.trackGeneratorWidget.generateDesiredTrack();
+trackGenerator.trackGeneratorWidget.generateTrackBasedOnTrackLayoutOptField();
 ```

 > To create the track is then only necessary, create the constructor with the optional fields that you want, if none is inserted, the widget will use the following predefined values,